Basketball Camp Further Details

 - KOOTENAI ELEMENTARY LOCATION - 301 Sprague Street off of Hwy 200.
 It is only 3 or 4 minutes past Walmart.
 Just enter the back entrance by the Library and follow the bouncing balls in the gym.

-- PUSHUPS / SITUPS - we will do some strength training each day.
+- PUSHUPS / SITUPS - we will do some stretching and strength training each day.
 Sometimes we will even have competitions where the winners high five and celebrate while the other teams do 5 pushups.
 Your player will get stronger and will realize if they haven't already that exercise is a good thing.

 - RESPECT - even though we will encourage all players to compete hard against each other, we will demand that every player shows respect for all other players, coaches, parents, the school, etc...
 We never have trouble with kids at the BSS, because they are always to busy to even think of any silly ideas.